dqops/dqo/docs/reference/sensors/column/strings-column-sensors.md

 column/strings/string_empty_count
 ```
 **Description**
-Column level sensor that calculates the number of rows with an empty string column value.
+Column level sensor that calculates the number of rows with an empty string.